SAIL-GuoLab/DeepContrast_Demo/Test_retest_data_complete/README.md

 ## Test_retest_data_complete

-Ideally there shall be five folders here, namely:
+According to our design, there shall be five folders here, namely:

 ```
 ├── (*) NatureBME_share_nonContrast